jhayer/bacterial_genomics_training/docs/annotation.md

 ## Visualising the annotation

-Artemis is a graphical Java program to browse annotated genomes.
-Download it [here](http://www.sanger.ac.uk/science/tools/artemis) and install it on your local computer.
+Ugene is a graphical program to perform some bioinformatics analyses.
+Notably, it allows to browse annotated genomes, and to curate annotations if needed.
+Download [Ugene here](http://ugene.net) and install it on your local computer.

-Copy the .gff file produced by prokka on your computer, and open it with artemis.
+Copy the .gff file produced by prokka on your computer, and open it with Ugene.

-You will be overwhelmed and/or confused at first, and possibly permanently.
-Here are some tips:

-* There are 3 panels: feature map (top), sequence (middle), feature list (bottom)
-* Click right-mouse-button on bottom panel and select Show products
-* Zooming is done via the vertical scroll bars in the two top panels